gh-andre/KeePassFont/README.md

 way accepted by Windows 10 and if your **Smart Screen** is turned on, it will pop up a warning that the application is not signed.
 You will need to click _More info_ and the click to run the app anyway.

+#### Changing Font Size

+Visual Studio is buggy in the handling high DPI settings and dialogs failed to resize automatically unless these steps were followed.
+Follow the _Build_ steps to make sure Visual Studio builds properly these changes.

+* Click the form whose font size you would like to change, such as `AboutForm.cs`.
+* The dialog editor may appear empty and you need to minimize/restore Visual Studio IDE window to see the dialog.
+This appears to be a bug in Visual Studio.
+* Visual Studio will present a pop-up line at the top asking if you would like to restart Visual Studio with display scaling.
+Go ahead and restart.
+* Double-click the form again and go to _Properties_ in the solution explorer.
+* Click the font picker in the _Font_ proprty line.
+Choose font size `10pt`.
+  The dialog may appear to have a larger outline, but all controls will still be in the same locations as before.
+* Scroll down to `AutoScaleMode` in _Layout_ and change it from `Font` to `Dpi`.
+  You should see the dialog rendered properly in Visual Studio.

+Once this is done, build the app and run it from Visual Studio and test the dialog you changed to make sure it is rendered properly.

 #### Installing